The Mercy Seat (song): Content

 Like many of Cave's songs, "The Mercy Seat" suggests autobiography.
 Critics have noted the confluence of themes from the Old and the New Testament, especially in its juxtaposing the "eye for an eye" justice of the Old Testament with the merciful appearance of the "ragged stranger," Christ.
-This "problem of the relationship between the law and forgiveness" remains unresolved.
+This problem of the relationship between the law and forgiveness remains unresolved.

 Cave later said, "Before I was able to write things like, 'I'm not afraid to die'.
 And kids come up to me and say, 'Hey, that line means so much to me'.
 And I have to sort of say I don't feel that way any more.
 I don't feel as cocky about death as I used to.
 I wake up in mad panics about death approaching."

 Versions

-On the original album version, Cave's vocals are delivered over a thick backing of guitars, organ, and strings, with much of the text nearly inaudible.
+On the original album version, Cave's vocals are delivered over a thick backing of guitars, organ, and strings.
 An acoustic version was also released as part of a bonus CD/7" for the album The Good Son entitled Acoustic Versions from Tender Prey.
 This version was later reissued to appear on both the Stripped EP and B-Sides & Rarities.
 The song is a live standard of Cave's, and has been performed at almost every concert since 1988; an acoustic live version, performed in the United States in 1989, appears in the documentary The Road to God Knows Where.
 A much louder version appears as the opening track of the 1993 album Live Seeds.

 An acoustic version recorded in May 1998 for Keith Cameron's Xfm show, The Carve Up, was released on a compilation CD of the same name in 1999.

 The song also features on the 2013 live album Live from KCRW.

+Reception

+"The Mercy Seat" is widely regarded as one of Cave's best songs.
+In 2023, Mojo ranked the song number one on their list of the 30 greatest Nick Cave songs.